hackreactor/recursion_in_javascript/README.md

 ### Let's get started...

 Run the SpecRunner.html file in a browser.
-This document shows 4 failing tests.
+This document current shows 4 failing tests.

-The `spec` folder holds all the failing tests that are being displayed in SpecRunner.html.
-The `src` folder holds the functions that are being called to run the tests.
-Your task is to edit the filed in `src` to complete the functions and get the tests to pass.
-These files are just javascript files so you can use console.log to help debug and inspect these functions.
+- The `spec` folder holds all the failing tests that are being displayed in SpecRunner.html.
+- The `src` folder holds the functions that are being called to run the tests.
+- Your task is to edit the files in `src` to complete the functions and get the tests to pass.
+- These files are just javascript files so you can use `console.log` to help debug and inspect these functions.

 ## Recursion Review